h2th3k/gittest/README.md

 git reset --hard main //reset to main node git push -f origin //force push to remote
 ```
-If the local branch is already deleted, you can use `git push -f origin` to recover the files, this basically pushes the local branch master, but names it sub-branch on the remote.
+If the local branch is already deleted, you can use `git push -f origin main:branch_name` to recover the files, this basically pushes the local branch master, but names it sub-branch on the remote.
 Then using `add .` to add the files back to local branch.